Shaun Thong: 2019

 The Hong Kong driver returned to the Dubai 24 Hour with KC Motorgroup using a New Spec 2018 Nissan GT-R GT3 pairing with Tsugio Matsuda, Katsumasa Chiyo, Josh Burdon and Andrea Gagliardini.
 The #29 Nissan crew was running strong at sixth before suffering a mechanical failure that forced them to retired after 20 hours.

 Thong made his debut in Japan's premier championship 2019 with Hong Kong outfit X Works Racing with a 2018 Nissan GT-R GT3.
 The team was equipped with Yokohama tires and finished four times in the points in their debut year at Round.2 Fuji Speedway, Round.4 Buriram Thailand, Round.7 Sugo and Round.8 Twin Ring Motegi.
 In 2019 X Works and their drivers became the first International entry in GT300 class to successfully score points in Super GT's history.
 Thong had two teammates over the season with Marchy Lee at the beginning of the season and Shinya Michimi for the second half of the season.

 At the same year Thong also made two appearances in the Super Taikyu Series for the Round.3 Fuji 24 Hours and Round.5 5 Hours of Motegi alongside his current Super GT crew X Works Racing using the Audi R8 LMS GT3 in ST-X Class.
 The crew retired from the Fuji 24 Hours due to mechanical issues which was too severe for repair on spot.
-Thong rejoined at Round.5 in Twin Ring Motegi and qualified third for the 5 Hours race, in the end the #83 Audi crew won the 5 Hours of Motegi with Thong being the lead driver following by fellow Hong Kong drivers Smart Tse Ka Hing and Philip Tang.
+Thong rejoined at Round.5 in Twin Ring Motegi and qualified third for the 5 Hours race, in the end the No. 83 Audi crew won the 5 Hours of Motegi with Thong being the lead driver following by fellow Hong Kong drivers Smart Tse Ka Hing and Philip Tang.
 This victory marked the team's victory in the championship and also the first foreign team to win in Super Taikyu.

 Thong made his Asian Le Mans Series return but this time with brand new team K2 Uchino in the premier LMP2 class running the Oreca 07/Gibson.
 K2 Uchino Racing is closely related to the 2018 Super GT GT300 champion team K2 Leon Racing.
 Thong and his teammate Haruki Kurosawa was the only LMP2 team that ran with two drivers, meaning Thong being the Silver classification driver will do 2/3 of the race distance.
 K2 Uchino Racing and Thong secured a podium finish at the season finale at the 4 Hours of Buriram, Thailand in just the team's third ever race in LMP2.